 report in terms of these six capitals.
-Value creation, preservation and erosion are the consequences of how we apply and leverage our capitals as part of our strategy execution and are evident in how period of 2024 and beyond. these capitals change over time.
+Value creation, preservation and erosion are the consequences of how we apply and leverage our capitals as part of our strategy execution and are evident in how these capitals change over time.

 BASIS OF PREPARATION